MicrosoftDocs/visualstudio-docs/docs/ide/creating-solutions-and-projects.md

 :::image type="content" source="media/solution-explorer-two-projects-inline.png" alt-text="Screenshot of two projects in Solution Explorer.":::

 Although you can construct a project yourself by adding the necessary files to it, Visual Studio offers a selection of project templates to give you a head start.
 Creating a new project from a template gives you a project that has the essentials for that project type.
-You can rename the files or add new or existing code and other resources to it as needed.
+You can rename the files or add new or existing code and other resources to the project as needed.

 That said, you don't need to use solutions and projects to develop apps in Visual Studio.
 You can also open code that you have cloned from Git or downloaded from another source.
 For more information, see [Develop code in Visual Studio without projects or solutions](../ide/develop-code-in-visual-studio-without-projects-or-solutions.md).